diballesteros/blog-posts/what-is-imposter-syndrome-and-how-i-deal-with-it.md

     - devlog
 ---

-## What is imposter syndrome?
-And how I deal with it

 ### Introduction

 One of the most common questions I get when doing coffee chats is “How do I deal with imposter syndrome?”
 I feel that is a common feeling to have in the developer community.
 Especially when first starting out.
 Although trust me when I say it creeps up every now and then to **_everyone_**!